mendix/docs/content/community/tools/how-to-set-up-your-profile.md

 ### 3.1 <a name="invite"></a>Inviting Friends and Colleagues to Mendix

 On your dashboard, you can invite friends and colleagues to join Mendix.
 After you click **Invite Friends**, a pop-up window titled **Get your free t-shirt** appears where you can send someone a platform invite by entering their email address and clicking **Send invite**.
-There is also a personal referral link provided, which you can share on your personal website, blog, and social media channels to get more referrals.
-You will earn some Mendix swag with five successful invites.
+There is also a personal invite link provided, which you can share on your personal website, blog, and social media channels to invite more people to Mendix.
+You will earn some Mendix swag with five successful invites!

 ![](attachments/how-to-set-up-your-profile/referral-url.png)

 After you have invited someone to Mendix, click **Invite Friends / View Status** to see their name and status listed at the bottom of the pop-up window:

-1. If you invited them via email, they will first have the **Invited** status.
+1. If you invited them via email, they will first get the **Invited** status.
-2. When they click **Sign up for Mendix** and receive a confirmation email, they will have the **Confirmation e-mail sent** status.
+2. When they click **Sign up for Mendix** and receive a confirmation email, they will get the **Confirmation e-mail sent** status.
 3. When they complete the guided product introduction tour in the Mendix Web Modeler, their status will change to **Successful**.

 ![](attachments/how-to-set-up-your-profile/referral-statuses.png)

-Once five of your referrals reach the **Successful** status, you will see the **Claim your t-shirt** link on your dashboard.
+Once five of the users you invited reach the **Successful** status, you will see the **Claim your t-shirt** link on your dashboard.
 Click this to fill in some details and receive your awesome Mendix t-shirt.
 Yay!

 ![](attachments/how-to-set-up-your-profile/claim-tshirt.png)

-One more thing about platform invites – when you refer someone and they sign up for Mendix, they will receive a voucher for the [Mendix Rapid Developer Certification Exam](https://gettingstarted.mendixcloud.com/link/certification/rapid) that is valid for six weeks.
+One more thing about platform invites – when you invite someone and they sign up for Mendix, they will receive a voucher for the [Mendix Rapid Developer Certification Exam](https://gettingstarted.mendixcloud.com/link/certification/rapid) that is valid for six weeks.
 So encourage your friends to try something new and get certified by Mendix!

 ### 3.2 <a name="review"></a>Writing User Reviews of Mendix